AQUARIUM SALTWATER (MARINE) BASICS.

 Ecosystem mud filtration is effective for nitrate removal (due to the large colonies of anaerobic bacteria), they are much simpler to use than a protein Skimmer in my opinion (which I believe are over sold for fish aquaria).

 Unfortunately there are many stores pushing these systems as the end all of filtration, and they are not.
 They are a good part of a system, but should not be the only part.
-Good mechanical, other types of bio fitration, and especially germacidal filtration are also important.
+Good mechanical, other types of bio filtration, and especially germicidal filtration are also important.
+Reference: UV Germicidal Sterilization

 More on Nitrate Removal Filtration;